 I had persistent negative thoughts that something awful would happen to my precious cargo.

 And the weird thing I about it all?
 I was desperately happy to be pregnant.
 But I was miserable at the same time.
 So desperate in fact, it fleetingly crossed my mind to throw myself down the stairs.
 Not because I wanted anything bad to happen, but because I just wanted the fear to go away.

-When that happened, I plucked up the courage to speak to my midwife and she explained what was going on.
-It was the best thing I could have done – and I wasn’t alone.
+When those terrifying thoughts happened, I plucked up the courage to speak to my midwife and she explained what was going on.
+It was the best thing I could have done – and as it turned out, I wasn’t alone.

 But family and friends also play a big part in both helping to support good mental health and encourage recovery.
 Knowing what to say and what not to say (seriously “what have you got to be unhappy about?” – that’s not the one).
 My top tips for women, their partners and their families would be: